-This manual describes the underlying concepts and user accessible characteristics of the Version 5.2 VMS Security Enhancement Service.
+This manual describes the underlying concepts and user accessible characteristics of the Version 5.3-1 VMS Security Enhancement Service.
 It is primarily intended to assist a security manager in the configuration and use of a VMS Security Enhancement Service mandatory control environment.

-Revision/Update information:This manual supersedes the Version 5.1 VMS SES Security Manager's Guide.Operating System and Version:VMS Version 5.2Software Version:SEVMS Version 5.2

-Digital Equipment Corporation

-November 1989
+Revision/Update Information:

+This manual supersedes the previous

+version, Version 5.2, of the VMS SES

+Security Manager's Guide.

+Operating System and Version: VMS Version 5.3-1

+Software Version:

+SEVMS Version 5.3-1

+June 1990

 The information in this document is subject to change without notice and should not be construed as a commitment by Digital Equipment Corporation.

 Digital Equipment Corporation assumes no responsibility for any errors that may appear in this document.

-The software described in this document is furnished under a license and may be used or copied only in accordance with the terms of such license.

-No responsibility is assumed for the use or reliability of software on equipment that is not supplied by Digital Equipment Corporation or its affiliated companies.
+Any software described in this document is furnished under a license and may be used or copied only in accordance with the terms of such license.
+No responsibility is assumed for the use or reliability of software or equipment that is not supplied by Digital Equipment Corporation or its affiliated companies.

-Restricted Rights: Use, duplication, or disclosure by the U.S. Government is subject to restrictions as set forth in subparagraph (c) (1) (ii) of the Rights in Technical Data and Computer Software clause at DFARS 252.227-7013.
+Restricted Rights: Use, duplication, or disclosure by the U.S. Government is subject to restrictions as set forth in subparagraph (c)(1)(ii) of the Rights in Technical Data and Computer Software clause at DFARS 252.227-7013.